Florida Railroad: Construction and early years

 The Florida Railroad was adversely affected by the Civil War.
 The USS Hatteras raided Cedar Key in January 1862, destroying the railroad's rolling stock and buildings.
 In March 1862 a Union squadron seized Fernandina.
 Shells fired by the USS Ottawa damaged the last train leaving Fernandina, killing or injuring several passengers, and almost killing Senator Yulee.
-In 1864, the Confederate States Army pulled up rails from the Florida Railroad to use on a new rail line from Live Oak, Florida to Lawton, Georgia (now known as DuPont.
+In 1864, the Confederate States Army pulled up rails from the Florida Railroad to use on a new rail line from Live Oak, Florida to Lawton, Georgia (now known as DuPont).
 Union forces had also destroyed 30 miles of track leading from Cedar Key.

 The Dickerson syndicate resumed operation of the Florida Railroad after the war, but with much of the railroad's equipment, facilities and track destroyed or seized, the company did not do well, and defaulted on its bonds to the Internal Improvement Fund in 1866.
 The railroad was auctioned off, and bought back by the Dickerson syndicate for twenty percent of the original value of the bonds.
 In 1872 the Florida Railroad was reorganized as the Atlantic, Gulf and West India Transit Company, still under the control of the Dickerson syndicate.
 The newly reorganized company began construction of the long-promised line to Tampa through subsidiary companies: the Peninsular Railroad operated the line from the connection with the Florida Railroad at Waldo to Ocala and Silver Springs, while the Tropical Florida Railroad ran from Ocala to Wildwood.
 In the meantime, the Atlantic, Gulf and West India Transit Company had leased the Fernandina and Jacksonville Railroad, providing a connection from its tracks at Hart's Road (later Yulee, Florida) to Jacksonville, Florida.
 Due to financial difficulties, the Atlantic, Gulf and West India Transit Company was reorganized as the Florida Transit Company in 1881, under the control of Sir Edward James Reed.
 The company was restructured again as the Florida Transit and Peninsular Railroad in 1883.

-The Florida Transit and Peninsular Railroad was merged with the Florida Central and Western Railroad, Fernandina and Jacksonville Railroad, and Leesburg and Indian River Railroad in 1884-85 to form the Florida Railway and Navigation Company.
+The Florida Transit and Peninsular Railroad was merged with the Florida Central and Western Railroad, Fernandina and Jacksonville Railroad, and Leesburg and Indian River Railroad in 1884–85 to form the Florida Railway and Navigation Company.
+A year later, the company was reorganized as the Florida Central and Peninsular Railroad (FC&P).
+In 1890, the FC&P built a branch from the former Florida Railroad at Archer south to serve phosphate mines in Early Bird.

 In 1900, a year after purchasing the majority of FC&P stock, the newly organized Seaboard Air Line Railway leased the FC&P and, in 1903, acquired it outright.